 Ultimately, EET’s practice tests tend to be more effective than School of PE’s.
 They teach you more than just memorization; they also help you understand and get used to the testing environment.

 Recommending just one of these NCEES-approved courses is difficult here.
-If you can afford School of PE, then it’s basically the better choice.
-They have great extra content and interaction that their competitors just don’t— but they can be pretty expensive in comparison.
+By most measures, School of PE is the better choice.
+They have great extra content and interaction that their competitors just don’t.

-If you’re comfortable spending that much money, then choose School of PE.
+If you’re okay with spending more money for the best possible materials, then choose School of PE.
 But if you need a more affordable option, EET is an excellent choice.
-Just make sure to choose what you’re comfortable paying for!